Alon-Alush/alon-alush.github.io/_posts/PE File Format/2025-04-22-dosheader.md

 The DOS header (and the DOS stub) **can be modified to inject custom code**.
 Back in the days of DOS-MZ, malware authors would inject their custom 16-bit DOS code into the DOS header itself.
 Then, when a DOS machine tries to run the modified `.exe`, it will execute the injected DOS code instead of the boring "This program cannot be run in DOS mode" message.

-To demonstrate, I'll take a random PE executable and inject a custom C shellcode to it that prints "`Alon Alush`" 5 times in green (in place of the DOS stub).
+To demonstrate how this is done, I'll take a random PE executable and modify its DOS stub to inject a custom 16-bit shellcode to it that prints "`Alon Alush`" 5 times in green.

 To correctly exit the program after executing our payload, we'll add the bytes `0x4C01` right after the `PE\0\0` signature.
 In 16-bit MS-DOS assembly, the opcode `4C` corresponds to the `INT 21h` function `4CH`, which terminates a process with a return code.
 Following it, `01` is the exit code passed.